-Whilst the fundamentals appear to point to growth, albeit at a more modest level, forecasts for the year ahead contain more than the usual set of caveats.
-Almost without exception, economic forecasters' view is that all of the risk is on the downside.
+Whilst the fundamentals appear to be sound, forecasts for the year ahead contain more than the usual set of caveats.
+Almost without exception, the view of economic forecasters is that all of the risks are on the downside.
 There are a number of reasons for this.
 Geo-political risk is ever-present, though difficult to quantify.
-There is also a significant risk that the unprecedented rates of growth seen in China and elsewhere will increasingly encounter capacity constraints that will feed into higher prices and inflation.
-Further, global demand for oil has resulted in a sharp rise in the price of oil to over \$100 a barrel: if this price level continues into 2008/09, it will inevitably act as a dampener on growth.
-While it is the price of oil that has hit the headlines, the cost of many other raw materials - for example steel, copper, timber, and many food products - have also risen sharply in response to increased global demand.
-Finally, the full effects of the 'credit crunch' resulting from the 'sub-prime' mortgage problems in the United States have yet to run their course.
-The full impact of this financial crisis on the wider world economy is the subject of intense debate amongst economists, and its extent will only become clear as the year unfolds.
+There is also a significant risk that the unprecedented rates of growth seen in China and elsewhere will increasingly come up against environmental capacity constraints.
+Further, global demand for oil has resulted in a sharp rise in the price of oil to \$100 a barrel: whilst prices have recently 'come off' this level, high oil costs continuing into Economic Strategy 2008/2009 - 38 -

+2008/09 will inevitably act as a dampener on growth.
+While it is the price of oil that has hit the headlines, the cost of many other raw materials - for example steel, copper, and timber - have also risen sharply in response to increased global demand.
+A quite new phenomenon - sharp increases in the costs of grain and other foodstuffs - is also expected to continue in 2008.
+Finally, the full effects of the 'credit crunch' resulting from the 'sub-prime' mortgage problems in the United States have yet to run their course; the full impact of this financial crisis on the wider world economy is still unclear, but the consequences - in terms of the cost and availability of credit, and the undermining of business confidence - will undoubtedly be felt in 2008/09.

-The global outlook, therefore, is for a further period of sound growth in output, underpinned by strong global trends, but with significant variations resulting from the difficulties faced mainly by the 'advanced' economies of the United States and Western Europe.
+The global outlook, therefore, is for a further period of solid economic growth, underpinned by strong fundamentals, but with significant variations resulting from specific difficulties faced mainly by the 'advanced' economies of the United States and Western Europe.